amirongit/notecode/algebra.md

 - when calculating the GCF of a polynomail, it is a common practice to also factor a -1 when its terms are mostly negative
 - systems of linear equations in three variables come with three equations
 - to transform a matrix into RRE form, manipulation is oriented on columns instead of rows
+- in the context of quadratic equations, `b^2 - 4ac` is called the discriminant